A Guide to Implementing the Theory of

 great deal of damage.
 Well a not-for-profit, or expressed more positively

 a for-cause organization, doesn’t look much different.
-The aim of a for-cause is to move towards its non-financial goal,

 notes that at not-for-profit organizations “there is a tendency to believe